 Additionally, Revit Families of your furniture utilized on your website can be downloaded by customers and clients if you allow them the ability.
 This enables architects and designers to implement the BIM furniture models within their own project environments, which further advances your competitive edge and increases your chances of being considered for RFPs (request for proposal) - when purchasing furniture for the building.

 As mentioned earlier, when making a change to an object within a Revit Family, the parameters of other relevant objects within the family are subsequently adjusted as well, saving you ample time on your project.
 This is another great advantage of working with Revit for your furniture models, as you can quickly design and modify objects according to the guidelines of an engineer, designer, or architect.
-This also help you complete projects within budget and on-time, leaving you time to successfully complete other projects as well.
+This also helps you complete projects within budget and on time, leaving you time to successfully complete other projects as well.
 However, it is worth mentioning that these benefits are primarily achieved by products where the shape of the product is round or square.
 Products where the shape is very organic, it is not an option and these products should be drawn up one by one.

 But let's assume that you, as a furniture manufacturer, have thousands of items - what percentage has a square or round shape?